 5 simple steps to prevent WordPress hacks

-Having your website hacked can feel like you’ve been personally attacked.
+Anyone who has been the victim of WordPress hacks knows you can feel like you’ve been personally attacked.
 Depending on the extent of the hacker’s activities, your customers could lose confidence in your business, you might suffer financial loss, or even face legal consequences.
 But despite website security being a complicated topic, taking action to prevent hacking on your WordPress site isn’t as difficult as you might think.

 Before we get to the steps, let’s start by answering a few questions many people have about WordPress and security.